-The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable to the UK and Republic of Ireland (FRS 102) (effective 1 January 2015) - (Charities SORP (FRS 102)), the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102).
+The financial statements have been prepared in accordance with the Statement of Recommended Practice for Charities (SORP 2019) (Second Edition, effective I January 2019) and the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102).

 The London Oratory Charity meets the definition of a public benefit entity under FRS 102.
 Assets and liabilities are initially recognised at historical cost or transaction value unless otherwise stated in the relevant accounting policy notes.